Ravens rookie Lamar Jackson enters NFL with a lifelong will to play quarterback

 Swain came to respect her toughness in standing up for Jackson’s vision of himself and in keeping him on a dedicated path.
 If Jackson cried after taking a hit in a backyard game, she’d tell him to hush and play on.

-“She has been his go-person for his whole life,” Swain says.
+“She has been his go-person for his whole life,” Swain said.
 “That’s been a big part of his success and focus.
 I’ve got to give her a ton of credit.
 If more parents were like her, a heck of a lot less kids would be out there having problems.
 She didn’t give him time to have problems.”

 Jackson tends to be upbeat during interviews.
 Questions about his mother are the only ones that seem to make him uncomfortable.
 He doesn’t appreciate the way some writers have portrayed her as pulling the strings of his career.